gecio/gecio.github.io/docs/_optimist/guided_tour/step19/index.en.md

                 - { direction: ingress, remote_ip_prefix: 0.0.0.0/0, protocol: icmp }
 ```

-We have created the files and inserted the appropriate content.
+You have created the files and inserted the appropriate content.

-After we've written all the files, as in [Step 11: Prepare access to the internet: Add IPv6 to our network](/optimist/guided_tour/step11/), it is still necessary to restart the interface using the command `runcmd`.
+After you have written all files as in [Step 11: Prepare access to the internet: Add IPv6 to our network](/optimist/guided_tour/step11/), it is still required to restart the interface using the command `runcmd`.

 ```yaml
 heat_template_version: 2014-10-16